Casehero

 I. Introduction – Apex Technology Co.
 Ltd.: Financing an Acquisition

-This case study report discusses in detail the various factors of the acquisition of Lexmark International Inc. like the purchase price, the financing structure, the participants, and possible adjustments to the financing plan.
+This case study report discusses in detail the various factors of the acquisition of Lexmark International Inc., like the purchase price, the financing structure, the participants, and possible adjustments to the financing plan.

 II.
 The Acquisition

 The motivation for this acquisition by Apex Technology Co. is to achieve its internationalization objective in 2015 of using the capital markets to become an international corporation.
 In other words, they are trying to achieve a global market share in a short period.
-This objective is realized by acquiring a larger company like Lexmark, a company with substantial global market share and market penetration, higher market segmentation level, and access to various patents and technology.

-For context, Apex Technology Co. is trying to acquire a company positioned as 8th largest market share in the world (for laser printer share and ECM), distributing products across 170 countries, shipping 1,315,000 products in 2014, and have a 4.3% global ECM business that has better and improving margins than the printing business.
+For context, Apex Technology Co. is trying to acquire a company positioned as the 8th largest market share in the world (for laser printer share and ECM), distributing products across 170 countries, shipping 1,315,000 products in 2014, and having a 4.3% global ECM business that has better and improving margins than the printing business.

 III.
 Lexmark’s Enterprise Value based on Relative Valuation